taylorjdawson/Content/projects/Plasma MVP/JavaScript/Plasma Chain/task.md

 ## The Plasma Chain

 Now we begin building the `PlasmaChain` in JavaScript!
 Remember, in our grand architecture, this is the centralized operator component.
+Check out the [Architecture section](?tab=details&scroll=Architecture) to see our updated schematic.

 You're going to build up the `plasmaChain.js` file which uses `utils.js` and `plasmaObjects.js` for support.
-Take a look at the [Details Tab](?tab=details) for more information on both of these files.
+Take a look at the [Helper Files section](?tab=details&scroll=Helper%20Files) for more information on both of these files.

 **Constructor**